emutchek/MaraudersAtSea/CMPU_203_MAS/intellij/doc/FIRE_IN_THE_HOLE.md

 <ul>
 <li>For the storyscenes, A is always the wrong choice</li>
 <li>Is there a point to the ship class?
 Either delete or make it container for inventory/map?</li>
+<li>go see rui about the exit button not appearing on the espresso test for resource area</li>

 <li></li>
 </ul>